googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 a user's documents in Google Drive.
 This library provides no support for obtaining user credentials, but does provide limited support for using user credentials.

+Credentials from external accounts (workload identity federation) are used to identify a particular application from an on-prem or non-Google Cloud platform including Amazon Web Services (AWS), Microsoft Azure or any identity provider that supports OpenID Connect (OIDC).

 Obtaining credentials
 ---------------------